 This study examined how the perfectionism of soldiers influences negative stereotypes of North Korean defectors.
 The results, as seen in , showed that perfectionism has an 11.8% significant explanatory power on negative stereotypes of North Korean defectors.
-In particular, self-oriented perfectionism and socially prescribed perfec-

-Table 2.
-The effect of perfectionism on the negative stereotypes of North Korean defectors (N=400).
+In particular, self-oriented perfectionism and socially prescribed perfectionism among the sub factors of perfectionism had a statistically significant effect on negative stereotypes of North Korean defectors.
+However, other-oriented perfectionism did not have statistically significant results.
+This means that the lower the self-oriented perfectionism or the higher the socially prescribed perfectionism of soldiers, the stronger the negative stereotypes of North Korean defectors is.